liferay/liferay-docs/develop/tutorials/articles/240-frontend-building-blocks/03-context-contributors.markdown

 application display templates (ADTs), DDM templates, and more make use of JSPs as a templating engine.
 JSPs, however, are not the only templating language supported by @product@.
-Since many developers prefer other templating frameworks (e.g., FreeMarker and Velocity), Liferay gives you a choice by offering the Context Contributors framework.
+Since many developers prefer other templating frameworks (e.g., FreeMarker and Velocity), Liferay enables you to use other template formats by offering the Context Contributors framework.

+Because JSPs are "native" to Java EE, they have access to all the contextual objects inherent to the platform, like the request and the session.
+Through these objects, developers can normally obtain Liferay-specific context information by accessing container objects like `themeDisplay` or `serviceContext`.

-Unfortantely, templating frameworks like FreeMarker are restricted to what they can access compared to JSPs.
-In JSPs, you can obtain anything yourself without relying on other frameworks.
-For non-JSP templating frameworks, you must inject information to them before they can use it.
-FreeMarker, for example, has very little access to Liferay-specific variables and information.
-To ease development for FreeMarker, Liferay injects a `contextObjects` map of variables, by default, into FreeMarker templates (e.g., themes).
+Template formats like FreeMarker aren't native to Java EE, so they don't have access to these objects.
+If your template needs contextual information such as the current user, the page, or anything else, Java EE won't make it available to the template like it does for JSPs: you must inject it yourself into the template.
+For example, Liferay injects a `contextObjects` map of variables by default into FreeMarker templates (e.g., themes).
 This map is usually referred to as the *context* of a template.
-To modify a template's provided context, context contributors should be implemented.
+To give a template context, you must create a context contributor.

-Context contributors change a template's context by injecting variables and functionality usable by the template framework.
-This lets you contribute to non-JSP templating languages to modify themes, ADTs, and any other templates used in @product@.
+Context contributors give templates a context by injecting variables and functionality usable by the template framework.
+This lets you use non-JSP templating languages for themes, ADTs, and any other templates used in
+@product@.
 For example, suppose you want your theme to change color based on the user's organization.
 You could create a context contributor to inject the user's organization to your theme's context, and then determine the theme's color based on that information.

 Context contributors are already used in @product@ by default.
 Liferay's Product Menu display is determined by a variable injected by a context contributor.